Welcome to School Entrance Tests’ 11 plus exam practice for specific grammar schools and grammar school region.

 There is only one correct answer for each question, so your child should only shade one oval.

-11+ Vocabulary FCSE test practice
+11+ Vocabulary tips

 This section tests the words your child currently knows and how well they understand their meaning.

-They will see a series of question boxes on their answer sheet.
 Each question box contains one word and five options (A–E).
 They will need to identify the word from the choice of options that is an exact or close match (synonym) of the main word in the question.

-The answers follow the same style as the reading comprehension section.
 Your child should shade in the oval (A, B, C, D or E) which corresponds with the correct word in their question booklet.
 Again, there is only one correct answer, so your child should only shade one oval.

 The vocabulary questions and answers below are examples from the FSCE familiarisation guide.

-FCSE 11+ Missing letters test practice
+FCSE 11+ Missing letters test tips

 Spelling is assessed through a section on missing letters.
 In each question, children will see a word with some letters removed.
 They will need to identify the full word in the context of the sentence and complete the word so that it is spelt correctly.